 MAOIs, the other key component of the brew, aren’t screened for either.
 In fact, they’re present in a large number of mainstream pharmaceuticals anyway, including antidepressants.

-Ayahuasca contains the Schedule I substance DMT, which makes it illegal in the United States and numerous other countries, both in Europe and elsewhere.
+Ayahuasca contains the Schedule I substance DMT, which makes it illegal in the U.S. and numerous other countries, both in Europe and elsewhere.
 In some cases, even where ayahuasca has been made illegal, it remains perfectly legal to purchase the raw ingredients online.

-For more on the legality of ayahuasca where you are, see here.
+For more on the legality of ayahuasca where you are.

-As mentioned above, the potential for negative interactions between MAOIs and other drugs, as well as some foods, is chief among safety concerns with ayahuasca.
+As previously mentioned, the potential for negative interactions between MAOIs and other drugs, as well as some foods, is chief among safety concerns with ayahuasca.
 And while it’s unclear to what extent microdosing should be supplemented with a traditional ayahuasca diet, it’s better to play it safe.